Understanding Postpartum Psychosis

-Postpartum psychosis is highly treatable and doesn’t necessarily result in the long-term development of a mental illness.
-Being aware of the signs of this mental health condition is vital so that treatment can be sought early enough to achieve a full recovery.
+Postpartum psychosis is highly treatable and doesn’t necessarily result in a chronic mental illness.
+Being aware of the signs of this mental health condition is vital so treatment can be sought early enough to achieve a full recovery.

 What is Postpartum Psychosis?

-Postpartum psychosis is a serious mental health condition that affects women in the weeks and months following giving birth.
-It is considered to be close or similar to the same effects as a bipolar episode (manic-depressive).
-Sometimes postpartum psychosis will also be referred to as puerperal psychosis, postnatal psychosis, bipolar disorder triggered by childbirth, mania or schizoaffective disorder.
+Postpartum psychosis is a condition that affects women in the weeks and months after giving birth.
+It has similar effects as a bipolar episode (manic-depressive episode).
+Postpartum psychosis is also occasionally referred to as puerperal psychosis, postnatal psychosis, bipolar disorder triggered by childbirth, mania or schizoaffective disorder.

-Women suffering from postpartum psychosis experience severe hallucinations, paranoia and delusions which cause bizarre and horrifying behaviors surrounding the care for the baby.
-These are referred to as “psychotic episodes” during which the women is completely detached from reality.
-By the nature of the condition, women aren’t aware of their bizarre behaviors and rather think that it is rational given their paranoid state.
+Women suffering from postpartum psychosis experience severe hallucinations, paranoia and delusions.
+These cause bizarre and horrifying behaviors as they care for the baby.
+During these “psychotic episodes,” the woman is completely detached from reality.
+By the nature of the condition, women aren’t aware of their bizarre behaviors and rather think that they are rational.

 For this reason, postpartum psychosis is a very dangerous condition that can have tragic outcomes.
-An estimated 10% of postpartum psychosis cases result in suicide or infanticide.
-Because of the risk of death, many women with postpartum psychosis are hospitalized for an extended period of time while they wait for medications to take effect.
+An estimated 10 percent of postpartum psychosis cases result in suicide or infanticide.
+Because of these risks, many women with postpartum psychosis are hospitalized for an extended period of time while they wait for medications to take effect.

 Who Does Postpartum Psychosis Affect?